Frequently Asked Questions

 When discussing solar it is often compared to more conventional forms of energy generation (coal, natural gas, oil).
 Solar is applied fundamentally different that these forms, rather than paying for your energy over the course of the year you're instead investing in a stable energy cost for the life of the solar system (typically 30-50 years).

 Roof-mounted PV systems are usually less expensive than ground-mounted or pole-mounted systems.
-The installed cost for a roof-mounted system is can range from $2-$6 per Watt depending on size.
-A 4kW system generally comes in around $20,000 in rural Minnesota.
-Larger systems such as a 8kW come in around $25,000 to $30,000.
-Cost varies considerably, a detailed quote specific to your location is the best way to find out!
+The installed cost for a roof-mounted system can range from $2-$5 per Watt depending on size.
+A common residential system such as a 8kW can come in around $22,000 to $30,000.
+Costs vary considerably, a detailed quote specific to your location is the best way to find out!

 What is the difference between a grid-tied system and an off-grid system?